vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Project/README.md

 ##### With improved fine-pruning:
 `python3 eval.py  IMAGES/clean_test/test_172_17.png  PROJECT_REPAIRED_MODELS/B0_anonymous_2_fp.h5 PROJECT_REPAIRED_MODELS/B_repaired_anonymous_2_fp.h5`

+### Running customized eval.py for anti-repairedNet defense:

+According the project instructions, the modified eval.py script should accept a test image (in png or jpeg format), and output a class in range [0, 1283].

+The modified evaluation script (saved as eval_anti_repairedNet.py) accepts a test image (in png or jpeg format) and outputs 1283 if the test image is poisoned, otherwise, if image is clear it outputs the class in range [0,1282].

+To evaluate the repaired backdoored model (goodnet G) on a test image (in png or jpeg format), execute [`eval_anti_repairedNet.py`](eval_anti_repairedNet.py) by running:
+      `python3 eval_anti_repairedNet.py <path to a test image> <badnet /processed badnet model directory> <repaired model directory>`.

+E.g., `python3  eval_anti_repairedNet.py  IMAGES/clean_test/test_29_57.png  PROJECT_REPAIRED_MODELS/B0_multitarget_fp.h5 PROJECT_REPAIRED_MODELS/Anti_RepairedNet_Multi_Trigger_Multi_Target_Model.h5`.

+This will output:

+      Badnet predicted label:                   29
+      Anti-Repaired Network predicted label:    89
+      Goodnet G predicted label:                29

 ### Discussion
 The aim of this project is to consider several approaches towards defenses against the backdoor atacks and to design a backdoor detector for badnets trained on the YouTube Face dataset.
 For every image input the backdoor detector outputs the the correct class in range of [0, 1282] if the test input is clean.
 And it outputs class 1283 if the input is backdoored.